 It is expected that Google will start selling Google Glass by 2014.
 Businesses that see themselves as pioneers must be ready with apps for this fascinating wearable device.

-RSK Business Solutions offers application development services for both Android as well as iOS mobile devices.
+RSK Business Solutions offers mobile application development services for both Android & iOS mobile devices.
 If you have an idea for building an app on Google Glass, our team of application development experts in London is available for ready consultation.
 All you need is to fill our contact form.